-Students completing the certificate will also be expected to have acquired basic skills in Qur'anic recitation.
+Students completing the certificate will also be expected to have acquired basic skills in Qur'anic recitation as well as the foundational Islamic knowledge needed to function successfully as Muslim Chaplains.

 Practical Training

 All students in the graduate Certificate program in Islamic Chaplaincy must complete six credits of practical training.
 In most cases, this practical training will consist of three credits of Clinical Pastoral Education and three credits of field education.